Democide/Legally-Blonde-RPG/README.md

 3 to 6 players

 One player is the Blonde, everyone else plays Harpies.
 A harpy opens the first scene as director.
-After a scene is closed the next harpy becomes director and so on until no harpies remain.
+Once it ends the next harpy becomes director and so on until no harpies remain.

 ## THE BLONDE